yoodame/ld_import/README.markdown

 ==================
 RDFimporter is primarily a set of plugins for the [Feeds module][feeds] that can be used to import RDF content from remote sources and map that content to Drupal nodes.
 It can be used for both one-time imports and periodic data imports.

 Most of the Drupal functionality comes from the Feeds module itself.
 All RDF fetching and parsing is handled by the [ARC2 RDF framework][arc2].
+These are two great pieces of software.

 This module results from work being done at Cornell University's [Mann Library][mann] to bring content from Cornell's [VIVO database][vivo] into Drupal.
 We hope this code will be useful to others as RDF becomes more available on the Web.